Give your body good nutrition with a traditional Mediterranean diet plan and foods that lower blood sugar! What IS the Mediterranean diet?

 Find out how to eat each day, how much of each food group, when to eat it and how to stay thin life long!
 This is a visual guide with specific directions.

-Diet to Lifetime Fat Loss home page.
+Return from the Traditional Mediterranean Diet to Lifetime Fat Loss home page.

 Like Lifetime Fat Loss?
 Please tell a friend!